ai-cfia/nachet-backend/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Bug report
 about: Create a report to help us improve
-title: "User Reported Bug: {Insert reported bug here}"
+title: As a [stakeholder], I want to [description of the desired outcome].
-labels: user-reported-bug
+labels: bug
 assignees: ""
 ---

 **Describe the bug**